-Anyone who loves to cook knows that the magic of Basil's strong, sweet aroma and flavour, instantaneously transforms pastas, pizza, soups, salads, sauces & so much more.
+Anyone who loves to cook knows that the magic of Basil's strong, sweet aroma and flavor, instantaneously transforms pastas, pizza, soups, salads, sauces & so much more.

 Also known as Great Basil, this fabulous herb is indigenous to tropical regions that run between Southeast Asia & Central Africa.
 We are indebted to the huge role it plays in global cuisine...